Capital One Savor Cash Rewards Credit Card vs. Capital One Quicksilver Cash Rewards Credit Card [2023]: Which Cashback Card is Better?

 What both cards excel at

-Because both Capital One Savor Cash Rewards and Capital One Quicksilver Cash Rewards earn cash back, their rewards and card benefits are going to have some similarities.
+Because both Capital One Savor Cash Rewards and Capital One Quicksilver Cash Rewards Credit Card(Rates and fees) earn cash back, their rewards and card benefits are going to have some similarities.
 Here are the ways both Capital One credit cards overlap in what they offer to cardholders:

 • Redemption options: Many cashback cards offer different redemption options for the cash back you earn.
 With the Capital One Savor and Capital One Quicksilver, you can apply your cashback rewards as a statement credit on your card or receive a check in the mail for the cashback amount.
 You can also use your cash back to cover a recent purchase you’ve made on your card or redeem your cash back for gift cards.

 • Travel benefits: Neither of these cards are considered travel credit cards, but they still provide useful travel benefits.
-On both cards, you get travel accident insurance for covered losses when you use your card to purchase your travel fare.
-You can also take advantage of travel assistance services if your card is lost or stolen while traveling.
+On both cards, you can take advantage of travel assistance services if your card is lost or stolen while traveling.
 For other travel assistance, use the free concierge services to get personalized help with anything you need, including dining reservations, concert tickets, or travel suggestions.
 Lastly, neither card has foreign transaction fees, so feel free to use your card while traveling abroad without having to worry about additional fees.

 • Additional benefits: Capital One Quicksilver benefits are nearly identical to Capital One Savor benefits.
 The extended warranty protection can help protect eligible purchases by extending their manufacturer’s warranties.
 If you want new experiences, be sure to check out the Capital One exclusive events made accessible for cardmembers.
 And to keep on top of your finances, alerts from both CreditWise and Eno can help you manage your recent transactions and credit report changes.